-Its purpose is to highlight those actions that are key to controlling coronavirus (COVID-19) infection in the workplace.
+Its purpose is to highlight those actions that are key to controlling COVID-19 infection in the workplace.

-Undertaking a COVID-19 risk assessment is a pre-requisite to this guidance and the workforce/unions should be consulted.
+Undertaking a coronavirus risk assessment is a pre-requisite to this guidance and the workforce/unions should be consulted.

-The ‘hierarchy of controls’ principles should always be adopted in managing coronavirus in your workplace.
+The ‘hierarchy of controls’ principles should always be adopted in managing COVID-19 in your workplace.

 How do I keep COVID-19 out of my workplace?

-In line with the ‘working safely’ guidance, the key actions for you to take to be as Covid secure as possible are outlined below:
+In line with the ‘working safely’ guidance, the key actions for you to take to be as safe from coronavirus as possible are outlined below:

-- Staff, customers and all other visitors who are symptomatic, have tested positive or are close or household contacts of positive cases must not come to the workplace setting.
+- Staff and visitors who are symptomatic, have tested positive or are close or household contacts of positive cases must not come to the workplace setting.
 They must be following the self-isolation guidance.
 This should be rigorously monitored.

-- Any member of staff or contractor that is self-isolating and has received a negative test result will still be required to complete 10 days isolation.
+- Any member of staff that is self-isolating and has received a negative test result will still be required to complete the 10 days isolation period.
 Those who receive a negative result must not return to work early.

-- Maintain rigorous staff rotas so that you can always identify close contacts of any staff member.
+- For staff who come to the office, maintain rigorous staff rotas so that you can always identify close contacts of any staff member.
 Their number of possible contacts should be kept to a minimum.

 - Keep an up to date database of the contact numbers/e-mail addresses of all staff (permanent and agency) including contractors and regular visitors.

 - Frequent cleaning and disinfection of hand contact surfaces including shared equipment is an important control measure.
 This should include end of shift cleaning and disinfection of screens, barriers and other exposed surfaces.
-These practices should be strictly implemented with particular attention paid to correct contact times and suitability of chemicals used.
+These practices should be strictly implemented.

 - All employees should wash their hands regularly throughout the day, this can be supplemented by applying hand sanitiser.
 Employers should facilitate this by providing an adequate supply of hand sanitiser, liquid soap and disposable hand towels.